 Battery recycling is important to reduce soil contamination and water pollution, which can occur if these products are improperly disposed.
 Batteries also contain valuable commodities that can be effectively recycled, reducing demand for virgin metals.

-What kinds of batteries are accepted?
+What kinds of batteries are accepted for the curbside collection?

 What kinds of batteries are not accepted?

 These batteries are accepted at any Regional Waste Management Facility

 How do I store my batteries?

 Batteries should be stored in a cool, dry location, away from any flammable material, prior to disposal.
 During storage, battery terminals should not be in contact with conductive materials.
 The terminals on nine volt batteries, in particular, should be covered prior to storage.
 For more information about preparing batteries for recycling please visit http://www.rawmaterials.com/page/education/prepare-batteries.

 Is this curbside program available to residents living in apartment buildings?